prannoymulmi/Smart-Vehicle-Server-Simulator/README.md

 databases and common passwords are on the web (Miessler, D. 2018).
 Using a default and common password makes password authentication extremely vulnerable to brute-force attacks (Knieriem et al., 2018).

+Running the brute fore experiment with the RSA-2048 is currently not possible due to the fact it needs extreme resources and time to crack the RSA key with a bit length of 2048.

 * Result of the simulation of a simple credential stuffing attack for the client to get its data.
 ![alt text](docs/credential_stuffing.png)